wq/wq/docs/@wq/app.md

 });
 ```

-The available configuration options are shown below with their default values.
+The available [configuration options][config] are shown below with their default values.

 ```javascript
 {